meraki-david/scanning-api-app-vip/README.md

-# Cisco Meraki CMX API demo app
+# Cisco Meraki CMX API demo app + VIP highlighting

-This application show you how to get started using the [Cisco Meraki](https://meraki.cisco.com/) CMX API.
-CMX (Connected Mobile Experiences) is Cisco’s location analytics and engagement platform, and it’s integrated into Cisco Meraki wireless products.
-To learn more about what you can do with CMX, see the [Cisco Meraki CMX site](https://meraki.cisco.com/solutions/cmx).
+This application is a small addition to this app: https://github.com/meraki/scanning-api-app.

+This version has a static list of VIP mac's and will highlight them in blue as opposed to the usual green.
+The color should probably be changed if you also intend to process BLE data.

 ## Table of contents